 I have also found another fascinating topic: the Hiking Guide to the Cinque Terre, where you can read about the Cinque Terre High Trail, Hiking from Riomaggiore to Manarola (Cinque Terre Hike 1), Hiking from Manarola to Corniglia (Cinque Terre Hike 2), Cinque Terre Sanctuary Trail…

-This path is hard to walk, but from there, you can enjoy views like in the picture, that you will take in your memory and heart forever.
+However, as you can read in the article above, this path is hard to walk, but you can enjoy views like in the picture that you will take in your memory and heart forever.

 Finally, I want to share with you the updates on the path network and the outdoor activities.

 Now the second topic that I want to speak about are the beaches in Cinque Terre.
 In the five villages, you can find different types of beaches (some more little and other biggest like in Monterosso, and also sandy or stony beaches), but in all of that, you can appreciate the crystal blue water.